 Cocoa solids are powdered and sold as cocoa powder in the market.

 Baking chocolate or bitter chocolate –

 It is often called unadulterated chocolate.
-It’s the combination of cocoa butter and cocoa solids in various proportion without any added sugar.
-It is dark, bitter and contains a minimum of 75% cacao.
+It’s the combination of cocoa butter and cocoa solids in various proportions without any added sugar.
+It is dark, bitter, and contains a minimum of 75% cacao.
 The pure, ground, roasted chocolate beans impart a strong, deep chocolate flavor.

 Milk chocolate –